Which Of The Following Statements Is False?

 Which Of The Following Statements About Taxes Is False?

-Filing a fraudulent return is considered misreporting your income by the IRS, and can result in criminal or civil penalties.
-Civil penalties are more common, as the government has to meet a lower burden of proof and has to dedicate fewer resources to investigation.
+Filing a fraudulent return is considered misreporting your income by the IRS and can result in criminal or civil penalties.
+Civil penalties are more common, as the government has to meet a lower burden of proof and has to dedicate fewer resources to the investigation.

 Civil fraud is a more serious issue.
 When there is clear and convincing evidence that some part of the understatement of tax was due to fraud, and that the taxpayer’s intent was to evade the assessment of tax that he or she believed was owed, it could be a case of civil fraud.
 The penalty for civil fraud amounts to 75 percent of the tax underpayment.